- Willgodt Odhner was a Swedish engineer and inventor born in 1845.

 Odhner started to design his arithmometer probably in 1874, and the prototype was finished at the end of 1875.
 It was not very easy to design a calculator in one’s scant spare time.”
 To work from 7 in the morning to 8 in the evening is not very nice for a poor newlywed man having a young and beautiful wife”.
 Twelve or fourteen hours a day was a common workday in Russia, but Nobel reduced it to 10.5 hours but may be somewhat later.
 Odhner’s first child Alexander was born in 1873.
 His mother had come to St. Petersburg to see the birth of her first grandchild and died there in 1874.
 Odhner’s efforts were reported in an article that appeared in the newspaper St. Petersburger Zeitung on 10 September 1875.

 After the agreement with his boss—Nobel, to start the machine’s production in the factory, Odhner again met many personal and official difficulties.
-The relations of Odhner with the directors of the factory were quite bad.
-Odhner had to make debt to finance his living.
+Their relations of Odhner with the directors of the factory were quite bad.
+Odhner had to go into debt to finance his living.
 At this time, he had two children to take care of, Alexander born in 1873, and Alma, born in 1877.
 Earlier in 1877, Emilia—the second child of Odhner died at two years.
 The political and economic situation in Russia was not good.
 In the same 1877, a war between Turkey and Russia opened, so Nobel started to lose interest in the project for calculators.
-Thus Odhner started to ask for a new investor, and he found it.
+Thus Odhner started to ask for a new investor, and he found one.
 As he writes, I believe a particularly energetic local businessman, a certain Königsberger, on the condition that he takes the patents and pays all expenses and afterward divides with me the future profits.
 However, I couldn’t get anything in cash.
 This would have been so welcome because I am now unemployed.

 In addition to manufacturing calculators, Odhner was also a successful entrepreneur.
 In 1882 Odhner started his own business to produce a paper cut in special forms, together with his brother Sannfrid and an Englishman, working in the Expedition.
 Odhner designed and constructed different paper-cutting devices for the job.
 It is not known what happened to the paper business after 1882, but evidently, no great fortune was made with it.
 In the same 1882, Odhner constructed a turnstile for counting and controlling ticket sales, which was later widely used for passenger steamships operating on the canals of St. Petersburg and also in amusement parks.

 The production palette of Odhner’s factory varied, and of the various products, one can mention cigarette machines designed by Odhner capable of producing 4000 cigarettes in an hour, Orlov printing presses, small mechanical precision instruments, and castings of brass, aluminum, and cast iron.
 In addition to these, other production included turnstiles for ships and amusement parks, control systems for trains, gramophones, and on the military side, sights, rangefinders, and munitions cartridges for artillery.
-The bestseller of the Odhner’s factory certainly was not the arithmometer but the Orlov printing press.
+The bestseller of Odhner’s factory certainly was not the arithmometer but the Orlov printing press.

 What Was WiIlgodt Odhner Known For?